 Sociology at LSBU provides you with the opportunity to grapple with many current issues such as globalisation, gender, religion, sexuality, identity formation, nationalism and more.
 We ask big questions, too.
 At a time when mobile phones connect everyone, why do people feel further apart from each other?
 In a world with more diversity, why are conservative attitudes are on the rise?

-Here at LSBU, we will help you focus on your future by offering the opportunity to do a work placement that matches your interests.
-We will develop your abilities as investigators of social life in London and beyond by using everything from interviews to videos, and we will develop your skills and confidence in key areas to help you turn your degree into an excellent career.
+Here at LSBU we help you focus on your future through our core work-experience module in Year 2.
+We develop your abilities as investigators of society and we develop your skills and confidence in key areas to help you turn your degree into an excellent career.

-By the end of your time at LSBU you will have a balance of theory, practice and experience, which will deepen your understanding of yourself and the world, and, what is more, give you the tools to be active agents in that world.
+By the end of your time at LSBU you will have a balance of theory, practice and experience that will deepen your understanding of yourself and the world, and, what is more, give you the tools to be an active agent for change in that world.

 By studying Sociology at LSBU you will also have the option to specialise with:

 - Black Studies

 - Ranked 1st for Sociology among London moderns for Graduate Prospects (Complete University Guide 2022)